livecycle/preevy/site/docs/integrations/docker-extension.md

 </details>

 <details>
-  <summary>How do I get started with Livecycle Docker Extension?</summary>
+  <summary>How do I get started with the Livecycle Docker Extension?</summary>
   <p>
     You can get started with the Livecycle Docker Extension by following the steps in the <a href="#getting-started">Getting Started</a> section.
   </p>